ahijevyc/machine-learning/README.md

 #### Eliminate layers argument

 Eliminate layers argument.
 Get the number of layers from the length of the neurons list.
-That allows the layers to have different numbers of neurons.
+Allows the layers to have different numbers of neurons.
 In the filenames, remove the ".xlayer" substring.
 For n-layer models, replace .16n. with .(16n)xn.
 For example, with a 3-layer model, .15n. becomes .15n15n15n.
 For 1-layer models, no change is needed.